TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images

 \textbf{Data Collection.} We used a prompt dataset from TextInVision \cite{textinvision} to construct a large-scale, diverse dataset of AI-generated text artifacts in images.
 The dataset provides 50,000+ methodically designed text-in-image prompts spanning simple, complex, and real-world scenarios (e.g., ads and educational materials), with prompt complexity and text attributes independently varied.
 The text strings are grouped into single words, phrases, and long multi-sentence text, with controlled difficulty (Oxford 5,000 CEFR A1–C1) and stress cases such as gibberish, misspellings, numbers, and special characters.

 We sampled 3,000 prompts from the TextInVision \cite{textinvision} dataset and generated 36,000 AI images using 12 T2I models.
 From the resulting images, we extracted 120,000 text regions using the PP-OCRv5 \cite{paddle} text detection model.
+We selected PP-OCRv5 based on an in-lab annotation markup showing that, in 98\% of annotated images, all text-containing areas were detected correctly.
 The resulting crops include both clean text and diverse generation-induced text artifacts.
-More details about the prompts, the list of T2I models, and examples of the final crops are provided in Appendix~\ref{app:data}.
+We also tested other text detection models, such as EasyOCR~\cite{easyocr} and RapidOCR~\cite{rapidocr}, but their performance was substantially lower (94\% and 89\%, respectively).
+More details about the prompts, in-lab markup, the list of T2I models, and examples of the final crops are provided in Appendix~\ref{app:data}.

 \textbf{Human Annotation.} To collect subjective quality scores, we used the Yandex.Tasks platform~\cite{yandex_tasks}.
-We designed a 0--5 text-quality scale, where 0 indicates no text, and 5 indicates ideal quality.
+We designed a 0--5 text-quality scale, where 0 indicates no text (and corresponding crops were filtered out), and 5 indicates ideal quality.
 Participants were instructed to evaluate \emph{visual artifacts in the rendered text}, while \textit{ignoring meaning or spelling as much as possible}, since these aspects can be evaluated by OCR and VLM models.
 To guide raters, we provided detailed instructions, descriptions, and visual examples for each score from 0 to 5.

 To be eligible to participate, subjects had to pass an exam consisting of 10 questions with evenly distributed ground-truth scores and answer at least 8 questions correctly.
 We also filtered low-quality responses with verification questions.
 In total, for 10,000 text crops, we collected 500,000+ scores from $\sim$4,500 unique participants.
-For the full instructions, statistics, and other details, see Appendix~\ref{app:human}.
+For the full instructions, statistics, inter-rater agreement and other details, see Appendix~\ref{app:human}.